 AVAILABLE IN GORE-TEX

 My Ultra Raptor II review focused on the regular, non-waterproof Ultra Raptor.
 (Most hikers who wear trail running shoes tend to avoid waterproof shoes because they run warmer and dry slower.)
-As expected, these shoes got wet quickly and dried relatively quickly.
+Obviously, these non-waterproof shoes got soaked quickly with shallow puddles and creek crossings.
+They were somewhat dry (but not completely dry) after airing out for a night outside my tent at Dolly Sods.
 If you want a waterproof trail runner, the Ultra Raptor II GTX features a GORE-TEX membrane, which is the most reliable and breathable waterproofing on the market.

 Traction